We Are Here To Help!

 Currently, all Colorado broker licenses expire on the anniversary date of the date of issuance.
 However, starting January 1, 2018, all licenses will move to a December 31st expiration date.
 DORA is currently ironing out the details.

-Do you report my continuing education to Colorado Division of Real Estate?
+How are continuing education hours reported to the Colorado Division of Real Estate?

-No. DORA does not require continuing education providers to report course completion on behalf of the licensee.
-We provide you with printable certificates of completion that are immediately available to print.
 Colorado randomly selects a number of licensees to be part of a real estate broker continuing education audit each quarter.
 Selected licensees must demonstrate compliance with the continuing education requirements for the three-year license cycle they just completed.
-Your certificates are stored in your profile and are available for you to print at any time for a period of five years.

 How do I renew my Colorado real estate license?